Cost to Build a Custom Home in Wisconsin in 2023

 When selecting a building partner, what should you consider?
 Here are a few things we find important:

 1. A Good Fit – Are you comfortable with your building team?
-Make sure you have a good rapport and that they understand your needs and desires.
+Make sure you have a good rapport and that they fully understand your needs and desires.

 2. Flexibility – How does your builder handle changes?
 Ensure they can adapt to unforeseen circumstances or modifications to your plan.